Ferdinand Cattini: Playing career

 He was inducted into the International Ice Hockey Federation Hall of Fame in 1998.

 International play

 In 1936, he participated with the Swiss ice hockey team in the Winter Olympics tournament.
+He was the scoring leader with Josef Maleček at the 1939 Ice Hockey World Championships where Switzerland won bronze and the European Championship.
 In 1948, he participated with the Swiss ice hockey team in the Winter Olympics tournament where he won a bronze medal.
 During the tournament, Switzerland held a 6–2 record.
 In total, Cattini won six European Championships.
 He also participated in two Olympic Games and seven IIHF World Championships.

 In 2019, Patrik Laine surpassed Cattini's record for most goals scored by an 18-year-old at the IIHF World Championship.

 Death and legacy

 He died at the age of 52 from a long-term illness.
 The Spengler Cup dedicated a division in his name.

-In 2020, he was introduced in to the IIHF All-Time Switzerland Team.
+In 2020, he was introduced into the IIHF All-Time Switzerland Team.